jmops/Basic-Shell/README.md

-Basic Shell (bsh), is a simple, but unfinished, shell for UNIX.
+Basic Shell (bsh), is a simple shell for UNIX.
 Created by yours truly, in C.